-- 8. No background gradients or images, besides a photo of the building on a landing page and floor plans. - 9.
+- 6. Do not include logos. - 7.
+Text shall be legibly sized as determined by UES review and effects shall be limited for aesthetics and uniform appearance.
+Color change for status/alarm are permitted, unnecessary bevels and shadows shall be avoided. - 8.
+No background gradients or images, besides a photo of the building on a landing page and floor plans. - 9.
 Alarm status indicators should be located by associated equipment points. - 10.
 Menus should take up less than 10% of the screen. - 11.
 The order and location of menu items should stay consistent between pages. - 12.
 Where multiple of the same type of equipment is in parallel, points should be pivoted into a table instead of a list.
 Example:

 SA Fan VFD Run Status Cmd Fdbk Alarm

-Α Off Off 0% 0% Normal
+А Off Off 0% 0% Normal

 В Off Off 0% 0% Normal

 С Off Off 0% 0% Normal

 D Off Off 0% 0% Normal